No Country Club for Old Men: Plot

 While searching for the remote, Stewie finds his harmonica then accidentally leaves it in the bathtub.
 Peter accidentally sits on it causing it to get stuck in his rectum.
 Since it is too expensive to remove, Peter decides to make the most of the situation by performing tunes and annoying the family.
 He makes an appearance on America's Got Talent, and while performing the theme to Sanford and Son he does well until it is dislodged by flatulence.

 Returning home, Chris hits it off with a girl named Amanda and scores an invitation for the family to the Barrington Country Club as she is a member of the Barrington family.
 At the club, Carter is annoyed to find Peter there and tries to kick him out until he finds they are there at the invitation of the Barrington family.
-Carter tries to use the opportunity to get closer to the Barringtons but only annoys them, acting towards Mr. Barrington in the manner of Chester towards Spike in the Looney Tunes cartoon Tree for Two ("You and me is pals, ain't we?"), and finally getting kicked out of the club after "wasting fruit" doing the Carmen Miranda dance.
+Carter tries to use the opportunity to get closer to the Barringtons but only annoys them, acting towards Mr. Barrington in the manner of Chester towards Spike in the Looney Tunes cartoon Tree for Two ("You and me is pals, ain't we?"), and finally getting kicked out of the club after "wasting fruit" while attempting (poorly) to impersonate Carmen Miranda.
 Peter gets to take his place.

 Peter invites Carter as his guest so he can laugh about him with the other members and play pranks on him.
 Later, Carter comes by crying that he cannot live without the country club and blames Peter for getting him kicked out.
 Lois extracts an apology from her father and gets Peter to put in a good word for him.
 Peter tries but is rejected and quits when they cannot both be members.
 Peter apologizes and Chris reveals that he was also cut off from Amanda.
 Using Brian's advice, Peter decides to make Carter bigger than Barrington so that he has to look up to him.

 Arriving in a helicopter, carrying a ship, carrying a limo, with a helicopter inside, they pass themselves off in fancy uniforms as Viscount James Earl Tennisracquet and the Duke of LaCrosseteam on business with Carter.
 Mr. Barrington invites them into the Barrington Room and is ready to give them another chance until Peter blows their cover, angering Carter.
 Carter then makes Peter sing jump-rope songs about vegetables until he cries.
 The abuse of Peter wins Carter a second chance in the club while Peter is thrown out by Carter and Mr. Barrington as the real Viscount James Earl Tennisracquet and the Duke of LaCrosseteam have arrived only to be told of their previous arrival.

 Back home, Peter is happy to be himself.
 As a way to end the season, Lois asks him for money for a haircut, but claims that it's too expensive and ruins it by cutting it himself.